-Leah Walsh (she/her) believes in a future where sensitive, empathic, out-of-the-box humans are supported & celebrated.
+Leah Walsh (she/her) believes in a future where sensitive, empathic, neurodivergent, intense, gifted, and out-of-the-box humans are safe, supported, and celebrated.

-When she is not coaching or hanging out with the Brave & Tender Club, she'll likely be found nerding out with friends, adding manure and compost to her garden, cold plunging in the creek, or rocking with a book or good show by the fire.
+When she is not coaching or hanging out with the Brave and Tender Club, she'll likely be found nerding out with friends, adding manure and compost to her garden, cold plunging in the creek, or curled up in her rocking chair with a book by the fire.

 Click here to read more of Leah's story.